Tatumn Milazzo

-Tatumn Marie Milazzo (born April 17, 1998) is an American professional soccer player who plays as a defender for National Women's Soccer League club Chicago Red Stars.
+Tatumn Marie Milazzo (born April 17, 1998) is an American professional soccer player who plays as a defender for National Women's Soccer League club Utah Royals.

-Career
+Early life

+Born in Orland Park, Illinois, Milazzo attended Victor J. Andrew High School.
+She played her youth club soccer for Chicago Eclipse Select under eventual Chicago Red Stars head coach Rory Dames.
+With the Eclipse, she helped the team win the 2013 U.S. Youth Soccer National Championship and the Illinois State Cup in 2012, 2013, and 2014.

+College career

-Born in Orland Park, Illinois, Milazzo began her career with Chicago Eclipse Select before enrolling at the University of South Carolina and playing college soccer for the South Carolina Gamecocks.
+Milazzo enrolled at the University of South Carolina and played college soccer for the South Carolina Gamecocks.
 During her time with the Gamecocks from 2016 through 2019, Milazzo played 80 matches, scoring 3 goals.
 She also was part of the Gamecocks side that won three Southeastern Conference titles, in 2016, 2017, and 2019.
 In 2017, she helped the Gamecocks qualify for their first Women's College Cup appearance, where they were defeated by Stanford Cardinal in the semi-finals.
+Near the end of her senior year with the Gamecocks, Milazzo tore her ACL, but she elected to continue playing soccer despite her knee injury.